obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     S Chanderpaul  0  [144318, 145407, 145715, 145759, 145781, 14582...

 We want more just that players and how many times that player matched that condition.
 Like a dog hankering for a fresh bone, I can feel you chomping at the bit to get the real stats.
-We want to get the *actual* innings that the player achieved.
+We want to get the *actual* innings that the player where they match the query.
 That's what that `indexes` column is for.
 It's a list of the indivdidual indexes from the original dataset so we can look them up later.
 Let's write a function that does the whole thing, and returns the innings for only the maximum results.

 ```python